MoserMichael/jscriptparse/PYXTUT.md

 [1,16,81,256,625,1296,2401,4096,6561]
 ```

-And now lets get the sum of the power of two for the numbers between one and one hundred
+And now lets get the sum of the power of three for the numbers between one and one hundred

 ```
 > reduce( map( range(1,100), anypower(3) ), sum, 0)